Colles, Castells and Castellers

-One such association is Els Angelets del Vallespir, based in St Jean Pla de Corts.
-Set up in 2000 by Jep Bonet and his schoolteacher wife, they wear the traditional costume of white trousers, a black sash, and their own distinctive blue shirts, chosen to represent the blue of the sky over Canigou.
+One such association was Els Angelets del Vallespir, based in St Jean Pla de Corts.
+Set up in 2000 by Jep Bonet and his schoolteacher wife, they wore the traditional costume of white trousers, a black sash, and their own distinctive blue shirts, chosen to represent the blue of the sky over Canigou.
 The shirts have reinforced shoulders and specially made collars to prevent them slipping down, and to enable them to hold the collar between the teeth if necessary.

 At their kind invitation, I climbed half way up a very mini castell, set up just for me!

 Barefoot to minimize injury, and help balance, I was first taught how to roll myself inside the long black sash, known as a faixa, pulled corset-like around the waist.

 This is a particularly important part of the costume as it both supports the back, and acts as a foothold for the climbers.